microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/message-replyall.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Reply to all recipients of a message by specifying a comment and modifying any updateable properties for the reply, all by using the **replyAll** method.
+Reply to all recipients of a message in either JSON or MIME format.
+You can specify a comment and modify any updateable properties of the [message](/graph/api-reference/beta/resources/message.md) in a single **replyAll** call.
 The message is then saved in the Sent Items folder.

 Alternatively, you can first [create a draft reply-all message](../api/message-createreplyall.md) to include a comment or update any message properties, and then [send](../api/message-send.md) the reply.

-**Note**
+>[!NOTE]

-- You can specify either a comment or the **body** property of the `message` parameter.
+> * You can specify either a comment or the **body** property of the `message` parameter.
 Specifying both will return an HTTP 400 Bad Request error.
-- If the **replyTo** property is specified in the original message, per Internet Message Format ([RFC 2822](https://www.rfc-editor.org/info/rfc2822)), you should send the reply to the recipients in the
-**replyTo** and **toRecipients** properties, and not the recipients in the **from** and **toRecipients** properties.
+> * If the **replyTo** property is specified in the original message, per Internet Message Format ([RFC 2822](https://www.rfc-editor.org/info/rfc2822)), you should send the reply to the recipients in the **replyTo** and **toRecipients** properties, and not the recipients in the **from** and **toRecipients** properties.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).